KurtLabUW/brats2023_updated/README.md

 # An Optimization Framework for BraTS 2023

-This repository contains the code developed by Kurtlab for the 2023 International Brain Tumor Segmentations (BraTS) Cluster of Challenges (see [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/621282).)
+This repository contains the code of the paper (https://arxiv.org/abs/2402.07008) developed by Kurtlab for the 2023 International Brain Tumor Segmentations (BraTS) Cluster of Challenges (see [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/621282).)
 The aim of the BraTS Challenges is to push the state-of-the-art in brain tumor segmentation algorithms.
 That is, algorithms that can segment tumor subregions from multiparametric MRI scans of the brain.

 We submitted to three challenges: